• Magazine Archives

 On the government’s role, the Minister said as the Minister of Agriculture, he wants to be very clear.
 “Our job is not to farm; it’s to get out of the way, remove red tape and enable those who do.”

 The speech also highlighted recent international developments, including a R90 billion trade and investment package signed with the European Union last month.
-The minister said this is a market that is shifting fast, and there’s a need to adapt quickly to seize the opportunities that are available.
+The minister said this is a market that is shifting fast, and there’s a need to adapt quickly to seize the available opportunities.

 He concluded his address by emphasising the importance of collaboration across the sector and positioning the government as a partner committed to creating growth conditions.